doomemacs/themes/.github/PULL_REQUEST_TEMPLATE.md

 >
 > - [ ] Include before and after screenshots if your change is visual
 > - [ ] Please explain what the PR does and why
+> - [ ] List and link any packages you are adding support for
 > - [ ] Delete this template before submitting
 >
 > Thank you for contributing to our theme pack!